Site last updated: 17 July 2018

 POC to play the Allies, possibly a record in the long history of WAS tournament play).

-So the final is now Mike vs. Mike - Pacheco vs. Brophy - and Pacheco has bid 1.5 POC to be the Allies, with Brophy accepting and playing the Axis.
-Best of luck to both players!
+That took us to a Mike vs. Mike final - Pacheco vs. Brophy - in which Pacheco bid 1.5 POC to be the Allies:

-If you would like to enter the tournament, sorry - it's too late this time.
-But if you're interested in participating in future such tournaments, email the GM anyway.
+If you're interested in participating in future such tournaments, email the GM.
 All entrants are required to be members of the Boardgame Players Association - see the BPA website for details about joining.
 (For a history of previous BPA War at Sea tournaments, click here.)

 The tournament format consists of five Swiss rounds, from which the top six players will qualify for a three-round elimination stage.
 (The top two players in the standings will receive byes directly to the semifinals.)
 For more information about the tournament format and other rules and guidelines, click on the relevant links at the top of the page.